tgirke/GEN242-2018/pages/mydoc/mydoc_systemPipeRNAseq_05.md

 ignoring overlaps among different genes.
 Subsequently, the expression count values are normalized by *reads per kp per million mapped reads* (RPKM).
 The raw read count table (`countDFeByg.xls`) and the correspoding RPKM table (`rpkmDFeByg.xls`) are written to separate files in the directory of this project.
-Parallelization is achieved with the `BiocParallel` package, here using 8 CPU cores.

 ```r